ABBA: 1970–1973: Forming the group

 After the 1970 release of Lycka, two more singles credited to "Björn & Benny" were released in Sweden, "Det kan ingen doktor hjälpa" ("No Doctor Can Help with That") and "Tänk om jorden vore ung" ("Imagine If Earth Was Young"), with more prominent vocals by Fältskog and Lyngstad–and moderate chart success.
 Fältskog and Ulvaeus, now married, started performing together with Andersson on a regular basis at the Swedish folkparks in the middle of 1971.

-Stig Anderson, founder and owner of Polar Music, was determined to break into the mainstream international market with music by Andersson and Ulvaeus.
-"One day the pair of you will write a song that becomes a worldwide hit," he predicted.
+Stig Anderson, founder and owner of Polar Music, was committed to achieving mainstream international success with music composed by Andersson and Ulvaeus.
+"One day the pair of you will write a song that becomes a worldwide hit", he predicted.
 Stig Anderson encouraged Ulvaeus and Andersson to write a song for Melodifestivalen, and after two rejected entries in 1971, Andersson and Ulvaeus submitted their new song "Säg det med en sång" ("Say It with a Song") for the 1972 contest, choosing newcomer Lena Anderson to perform.
 The song came in third place, encouraging Stig Anderson, and became a hit in Sweden.

 The first signs of foreign success came as a surprise, as the Andersson and Ulvaeus single "She's My Kind of Girl" was released through Epic Records in Japan in March 1972, giving the duo a Top 10 hit.
 Two more singles were released in Japan, "En Carousel" ("En Karusell" in Scandinavia, an earlier version of "Merry-Go-Round") and "Love Has Its Ways" (a song they wrote with Kōichi Morita).

-First hit as Björn, Benny, Agnetha & Anni-Frid
+First hit as Björn, Benny, Agnetha and Anni-Frid

 Ulvaeus and Andersson persevered with their songwriting and experimented with new sounds and vocal arrangements.
 "People Need Love" was released in June 1972, featuring guest vocals by the women, who were now given much greater prominence.
-Stig Anderson released it as a single, credited to Björn & Benny, Agnetha & Anni-Frid.
-The song peaked at number 17 in the Swedish combined single and album charts, enough to convince them they were on to something.
-The single also became the first record to chart for the quartet in the United States, where it peaked at number 114 on the Cashbox singles chart and number 117 on the Record World singles chart.
-Labelled as Björn & Benny (with Svenska Flicka- meaning Swedish Girl), it was released there through Playboy Records.
-This association with Playboy caused much confusion, many mistaking it for soft-core porn, including the record companies in the US and the UK, according to Ulvaeus, since it was common in Sweden at the time.
+Stig Anderson released it as a single, credited to "Björn & Benny, Agnetha & Anni-Frid".
+The song peaked at number 17 on the Swedish combined single and album charts, enough to convince them they were on to something.

+"People Need Love" also became the first record to chart for the quartet in the United States, where it peaked at number 114 on the Cashbox singles chart and number 117 on the Record World singles chart.
+Labelled as "Björn & Benny (with Svenska Flicka)" (Svenska Flicka meaning "Swedish Girl"), it was released there through Playboy Records.
 According to Stig Anderson, "People Need Love" could have been a much bigger American hit, but a small label like Playboy Records did not have the distribution resources to meet the demand for the single from retailers and radio programmers.